moving sliders—while visuals are projected across eight textiles, creating a dynamic perspective display

 It features two parts: one inspired by the traditional form of Armenian duduk and the other by a geometric design of a modern MIDI controller

-For the duduk, I used a sound sensors—so when you blow into the tube, it activates and plays a sound.
+For the duduk, I used a sound sensor—so when you blow into the tube, it activates and plays a sound.

 When it came to materials, I thought about wood, but I switched to acrylic so people can see what is inside.